Axaprj/FastTextProcess/FastTextProcess/README.md

 You are welcome to [Property Indicators Lab](https://propertyindicators.github.io/)!
 We know how to use it in real projects.
-For any questions, please contact us at email propertyindicators@gmail.com.
+For any questions, don't hesitate to get in touch with us at email propertyindicators@gmail.com.